-In addition, there were 3 long sections of short privacy fence.
+In addition, there were 3 long sections of a short privacy fence that had been cut off for a dog pen.

 This is the dismantling process.
-I ended up using two full sections of this short fencing.
-The coke can is there for depositing loose nails.
+I ended up using two whole sections of the short fencing.
+The Coke can is there for depositing loose nails.

-There were a couple of choices for the location of the potting bench, up against the house, or maybe on the deck.
-However as we started putting it together, jamie pointed out this concrete pad that sits between the overhead door of her garage and a set of large swinging doors.
+There were a couple of choices for the location of the potting bench: up against the house or on the deck.
+However, as we started putting it together, Jamie pointed out this concrete pad that sits between the overhead door of her garage and a set of large swinging doors.
 You can see how perfectly it fits there.

-While I got busy sawing and building, Jamie started staining (sealing) with Thompson’s Water Seal I got from Haven last summer.
+While I got busy sawing and building, Jamie started staining (sealing) with Thompson’s Water Seal.

 I did a dry fit for the front of the potting table, using 2×4’s and 4×4’s.

-I had to use 2×4’s for the back legs because I didn’t have enough 4×4’s.
-I really love this handy assortment of Kreg Jig Screws.
+I had to use 2x4s for the back legs because I didn’t have enough 4x4s.
+This assortment of Kreg Jig Screws is convenient, especially when doing jobs away from home.

 Voila!
 The table base is complete!

 My phone died, and I’m thinking that’s why there are no pictures of these steps.
-I used two of the display pieces and some of the crossboards from the short privacy fence sections to complete the shelves.
+I used two of the display pieces and some of the cross boards from the short privacy fence sections to complete the shelves.
 The shelves are attached with pocket holes.
-The bottom shelves are made from the short privacy fence boards that are more narrow and thinner than regular dog eared fence boards.
+The bottom shelves are made from short privacy fence boards that are narrower and thinner than regular dog-eared fence boards.

 This view is looking at the table from the back.

 This is building one of the doors.
 I used my nail gun and Gorilla wood glue.
 The doors are different sizes.
-One is 6 boards wide, the other is 5 boards wide.
-I built this potting bench for Jamie at her house, and my tool selection was limited.
-It’s tough working without a table saw, everything had to be divisible by 4”.
+One is six boards wide, while the other is five boards wide.
+Because I built this potting bench for Jamie at her house, my tool selection was limited.
+It’s tough working without a table saw; everything had to be divisible by 4”.

-While I was busy building doors and such, jamie was working hard staining the entire piece.
+While I was busy building doors and other things, Jamie was working hard to stain the entire piece.

-You can see it was getting quite dark as we get to this point.
+You could see it was getting quite dark as we reached this point.

 Day 2!
-Tasks include attaching side boards, doors, hardware, and a shelf.
+Tasks include attaching sideboards, doors, hardware, and a shelf.
+Of course, you could stop here and add a simple tabletop surface without enclosing it.

-Here is the slatted piece in place held with pocket holes.
+Here is the slatted piece in place, held with pocket hole screws.
 You can see the container that will catch the potting soil (it currently has a lid on it)

 It was great having some extra hands while installing the doors.

-I haven’t really said much about these little lids/trays.
-The area on the left is where jamie will scoop her potting soil.
-The lids simply lift off, but give extra work space if needed.
-You can see both doors are on, and latched with a simple hook.
+I haven’t said much about these little lids or trays.
+The area on the left is where Jamie will scoop her potting soil.
+The lids lift off but give extra workspace if needed.
+You can see both doors are on and latched with a simple hook.

-Last but not least, is a simple upper shelf.
+Last but not least is a simple upper shelf.
 This step almost didn’t happen because we couldn’t find an extra board.
-I dug deep into the garage and found one deck board that wasn’t being used.
-It was long enough for a shelf, and 3 brackets.
+I dug deep into the garage and found one unused deckboard.
+It was long enough for a shelf, with three brackets.

 The large tote on the shelf holds potting soil.

 Jamie loves it, and so do I!
-We haven’t done a DIY project for awhile, and it was great hanging out with her and accomplishing something so useful and practical.
+We haven’t done a DIY project for a while, and it was great hanging out with her and accomplishing something so helpful and practical.
 The only cost of this piece was the hardware.
-Had we done this at my house, we wouldn’t even have had to buy those.
+Had we done this at my house, we wouldn’t even have had to buy that.

-This was a great weekend project and as soon as Andy’s family left (on Easter) Jamie got busy transplanting this geranium.
-Some neighbors walked by while we were doing that, and they were admiring the new potting station.
+This was a great weekend project, and Jamie got busy transplanting this geranium.
+Some neighbors walked by while we were working on that, and they admired the new DIY potting table.
 Jamie was happy to show it off.
 Didn’t she have a great design plan?

-Do you have a potting bench?
+Do you have a potting table?
 I wish I had a place to have one.

 gail